diamondbybold/swift-supportkit/README.md

 ### Update a store when a product changes

-This feaure will reload or update any store of a type in the hierarchy.
+This feature allow to reload or update any store of a type in the hierarchy.

 ###### Refetch